-Five years ago, we had just landed in this most infamous of 20th century town creations – Milton Keynes.
-Coming from a tiny, ancient cathedral city in North Yorkshire, full of centuries-old charm and rural influences, plenty of people felt able to ‘prepare’ us for what we could expect in our new home.
-“Roundabouts”, “concrete cows”, “no soul” – and even “You really don’t want to go there.
+In 2014, we migrated from our tiny cathedral city in North Yorkshire to the UK’s most famous 20th century New Town – Milton Keynes.
+Before our move, plenty of people felt able to ‘prepare’ us for what we could expect in our new home.
+“Roundabouts”, “concrete cows”, “no soul” – and even “You really don’t want to move there.
 It’s like nowhere else in England!”

-But we did it anyway – in fact, I wrote my first ever blog post about the move for Sam Poole, as a relocation story, and you can read it here – and five years later, I can truly say that I love this New Town of ours.
-I can also testify that all of the things people warned us about were inaccurate, or actually one of MK’s greatest assets.
-So here is my love letter to Milton Keynes, a town that should be a city, but which is also has villages, with some of the loveliest scenery and best shops…you’ll get the idea.
+But we did it anyway, because it offered us a way to cancel Mr RLC’s bi-weekly commute to London, and within a very short time I could truly say that I loved this New Town of ours – and could also testify that all of the warnings we had were quite inaccurate – or in fact, one of MK’s greatest assets.
+So here is my love letter to Milton Keynes: a town that should be a city (perhaps this year, Your Majesty?) but which also has villages with some of the loveliest scenery, broad green spaces, and the best shops…you’ll get the idea.

 Where to begin, MK?
 Well, it has to be with…

-Yes, we’ve got dozens – 130, to be precise – but they are AMAZING.
-The grid road system in Milton Keynes is so efficient, and means it’s unbelievably swift to traverse the town.
+Yes, we’ve got dozens – over 130, to be precise – but they are AMAZING.
+The grid road system in Milton Keynes is very efficient, and makes it unbelievably swift to traverse the town.
 (For the uninitiated, the grid road system is similar to that of city “blocks” in the USA.
 The town was designed in squares, with roads criss-crossing in vertical and horizontal lines around the villages and estates within them.)

-You can usually get from one side of Milton Keynes to the other in no more than 15 minutes, and I now feel quite put out if I have to travel more than 20 minutes to get anywhere.
-It’s also so easy to navigate.
-If you find your route blocked, all you need to do is follow the grid roads round to divert, and end up exactly where you wanted to, in a similar amount of time.
+You can usually get from one side of Milton Keynes to the other in no more than 15 minutes.
+I’m now so spoilt that I feel quite put out if I have to travel more than 20 minutes to get anywhere.
+It’s also so easy to navigate; if you find your route blocked, all you need to do is follow the grid roads round to divert, and end up exactly where you wanted to, in a similar amount of time.

 Our Lakes, our Parks and our Trees